johnpaulwick/ML-Predictive-Models-For-Cancer/Final-Project.md

 correlated with each other.

 # 3 Gene Correlation

-*Which genes are associated with continuous data attributes (e.g. days to death, age, etc…)?
-Do any of these genes represent confounding variables in the data set?* *Which genes correlate with other genes? to what extent and significance?* *Which meta data features correlate with each other?*

 Interestingly, nearly all the protein-coding genes are significantly differentially expressed between disease and control samples, as seen